MannemSumanaSri/localrepo/README.md

-this is conversion from local repo to reomte repo
+this is conversion from local repo to remote repo